Marc Mitscher: Battles for the Central Pacific

-Next, Mitscher led Task Force 58 in a raid against Truk, Satawan and Ponape (February 17–18).
+Next, Mitscher led Task Force 58 in a raid against Truk, Satawan, and Ponape (February 17–18).
 This was a big step up.
 The idea of purposely sailing into the range of a major Japanese naval and air base brought great unease to Mitscher's airmen.
 Said one: "They announced our destination over the loudspeaker once we were underway.
 It was Truk.
 I nearly jumped overboard."
 But Mitscher felt confident they could succeed.
 As tactical commander of the striking force, he developed techniques that would help give his airmen the edge of surprise.
 In Operation Hailstone, Mitscher's forces approached Truk from behind a weather front to launch a daybreak raid that caught many of the defenders off guard.
 The airmen brought devastation to the heavily defended base, destroying 72 aircraft on the ground and another 56 in the air, while a great number of auxiliary vessels and three warships were sunk in the lagoon.
 Chuckling over the pre-raid fears, Mitscher commented, "All I knew about Truk was what I'd read in the National Geographic."

 Through the spring of 1944 Task Force 58 conducted a series of raids on Japanese air bases across the Western Pacific, first in the Mariana and Palau Islands, followed by a raid against Japanese bases in the Hollandia area.
 These attacks demonstrated that the air power of Task Force 58 was great enough to overwhelm the air defenses of not just a single island air base, or several bases on an island, but the air bases of several island groups at one time.
 The long-held naval rule that fleet operations could not be conducted in the face of land-based air power was brushed aside.

-In the ensuing year Mitscher's aviators devastated Japanese carrier forces in the Battle of the Philippine Sea—also known as the "Great Marianas Turkey Shoot"—during June 1944.
-Memorably, when a very long-range U.S. Navy follow-up strike had to return to their carriers in darkness, Mitscher ordered all the carriers' flight deck landing lights turned on, risking submarine attack to give his aviators the best chance of being recovered.
+In the ensuing year Mitscher's aviators attacked Japanese carrier forces in the Battle of the Philippine Sea—also known as the "Great Marianas Turkey Shoot"—during June 1944.
+When a very long-range U.S. Navy follow-up strike had to return to their carriers in darkness, Mitscher ordered all the carriers' flight deck landing lights turned on, risking submarine attack to give his aviators the best chance of being recovered.